 Become an EMT

-To become an EMT, you can apply for our EMT-B class, which will be offered during IAP 2014.
+To become an EMT with MIT EMS, you must be an MIT affiliate (undergrad, grad, staff, alumni, cross-registered student, etc.).
+You can apply for our EMT-B class, which will be offered during IAP 2014.

 What, though, is an EMT?

 An EMT, more formally known as an Emergency Medical Technician, handles issues in pre-hospital emergency medicine, including patient assessment, cardiopulmonary resuscitation, bleeding control, bandaging, splinting, shock management, poison control, and extrication techniques.

 MIT-EMS offers an annual EMT-B training program during IAP.
 This course qualifies you for the Massachusetts State EMT-B certification exam in the spring.
 Through lectures and outside reading, you will learn about physiology, medications, heart and lung conditions, and the effects of trauma and shock.
 In lab, you will learn how to splint broken bones, stabilize a patient to a backboard, perform assessments, administer CPR, and use all of the equipment on an ambulance.

 The class meets on Monday, Tuesday, Wednesday, Thursday, and sometimes Friday during IAP (January) from 9:00 AM to 6:00 PM with a one-hour break for lunch.
 There will be several review sessions before the certification examinations take place in the spring.